insomnius/code-geek/README.md

   - use command `gcc -o c/sort/main c/sort/main.c` to generate compiled file and then run it with `./c/sort/main` or just simply use `make c_sort`

 ### Java
-- Sort
-  - use command `javac file_name.java` to generate compiled file and then run it with `java file_name.class`.
+- use command `javac filename.java` to generate compiled file and then run it with `java filename.class`.

 ## Contributing